bpampuch/terraform-cluster/README.md

     * availability_zone - optional (but required in case you set volume_type)
     * network_name - optional network name you want to attach this instance to
         * if you use this with the Network module, you will probably leverage `network_names` output (eg. ```module.test-net.network_names.bastion```)
+    * attach_volumes - a list of volume names which should be attached
     * security_groups - a list of security group names
         * if you use this with the Network module, you will probably leverage `security_group_names` output (eg. ```security_groups = [module.test-net.security_group_names.bastion]```)